 In the example above, the person actually has a negative net worth of -$80,000.
 It’s okay to have a negative net worth, especially for younger adults or couples.
 As the mortgage and student loan debt goes down, the savings goes up, and the net worth will start to become a positive number.
 Keep in mind that not all debt is bad.
 Good debt includes student loans and mortgages; they are seen as investments.

 Tracking your net worth over time can help you achieve your financial goals.
-To get to a positive net worth, your goals might focus on paying off credit card debt, waiting to buy a home until you have saved more, or paying off a car loan early.
+To get to a positive net worth, your goals might focus on debt management, waiting to buy a home until you have saved more, or paying off a car loan early.
 Use your net worth as a tool in your financial planning.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.